Generalized weighted surface algebras: Introduction and the main results

-By the results of \cite{ES2,ES5}, the weighted (surface) triangulation algebras are tame symmetric periodic algebras of period $4$ (with some minor exceptions).
-Moreover, we mention results of Erdmann and Skowro\'nski from \cite{ES4}, where it is proved that an algebra $A$ with $2$-regular Gabriel quiver (having at least three vertices) is a tame symmetric periodic algebra of period $4$ (or in general, algebra of generalized quaternion type) if and only if $A$ is a weighted surface algebra $\Lambda(S,\overrightarrow{\mathcal{T}},m_\bullet,c_\bullet,b_\bullet)$ different from a singular tetrahedral algebra, or it is so-called higher tetrahedral algebra $\Lambda(m,\lambda)$, $m\geqslant 2$, $\lambda\in K^*$ (see \cite{ES3}).
-Note also that there are many relevant examples of wild symmetric periodic algebras of period $4$ realised as stable endomorphism rings of cluster-tilting Cohen-Macaulay modules over one-dimensional hypersurface singularities \cite{BIKR} (see also \cite[Corollary 2]{ES4}).
+By the results of \cite{ES2,ES5}, the weighted triangulation algebras are tame symmetric periodic algebras of period $4$, with some minor exceptions.
+More than that, we mention results of Erdmann and Skowro\'nski from \cite{ES4}, where it is proved that an algebra $A$ with $2$-regular Gabriel quiver (having at least three vertices) is a tame symmetric periodic algebra of period $4$, or in general -- so called algebra of generalized quaternion type -- if and only if $A$ is a weighted surface algebra $\Lambda(S,\overrightarrow{\mathcal{T}},m_\bullet,c_\bullet,b_\bullet)$ different from a singular tetrahedral algebra, or it is the higher tetrahedral algebra $\Lambda(m,\lambda)$, $m\geqslant 2$, $\lambda\in K^*$.
+For details we refer to \cite{ES4}; see also \cite{ES3}.
+Note also that there are many relevant examples of wild symmetric periodic algebras of period $4$ realized as stable endomorphism rings of cluster-tilting Cohen-Macaulay modules over one-dimensional hypersurface singularities \cite{BIKR}; see also \cite[Corollary 2]{ES4}.